2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-pcr-primer-calculator-using-r.md

 Hello and welcome to my blog post about creating your own PCR primer melting temperature calculator using R!
 You might be asking your self, what is a PCR Primer?
 Why do I need to know the melting temperature of my PCR primer?
 Perhaps, you are here simply because you were assigned to read this blog post to determine the quality of its content based on some kind of grading scale.
 Nevertheless, all your questions and more will be answered here!
 So, without further ado, lets get into it.

 ## What is a PCR Primer?
-To a Biologist a primer is a highly sophisticated tool that allows a scientist to conduct several laboratory experiments.
+A primer is a highly sophisticated tool that allows a scientist to conduct several laboratory experiments.
 This versatile tool is comprised of a single-stranded chain of nucleotides, typically ranging from 15 to 30 bases long.
-Scientists add additional bases to the single stranded molecule to customize it for their specific polymerase chain reaction (PCR) experiment.
+Scientists add additional bases to the single-stranded molecule to customize it for their specific polymerase chain reaction (PCR) experiment.
 For example, a fluorescent molecule can be attached to a PCR primer for use in RT-PCR experiments.
 While the application of these primers are numerous, we will be focusing on primers designed for PCR cloning.

 What is PCR cloning, you ask?
-For our purposes, the application of PCR cloning is out of scoop for this blog post.
+For our purposes, the application of PCR cloning is out of scope for this blog post.
 The important part here is to note that there will be additional sequences attached to the five prime side of a given PCR primer.
 This information is pertinent because the additional bases **WILL NOT** be include when calculating the melting temperature of our PCR primer.
 More on that once we begin coding.

 ## The Game Plan
 Like all good scientists and coders, we must first plan out how we want to develop this calculator before we start coding in R. Spending quality time to plan out and design the code will save us time and effort in the future.
 When planning out a script or a simple block of code, I like to use *pseudocode*.
-Below you can see the our pseudocode.
+Below you can see our pseudocode.
 As we venture into each section of the code, I will give more explanation to each step of our pseudocode and explain what that will look like in R.

 **Overview**
 1. Adding libraries to the R script